Pathly-Travel/pahtly-app/docs/CODE_QUALITY.md

 ## Overview

-This document outlines the comprehensive code quality standards and tools used in the Laravel DTO project.
+This document outlines the comprehensive code quality standards and tools used in the Pathly App project.
 We maintain high code quality through automated linting, static analysis, formatting, and quality gates.

 ## 🔍 Static Analysis Tools